A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Detection Methods

 \subsection{Unified Hallucination Detection Methods}

-Unified hallucination detection for both I2T and T2I models is emerging as a promising direction due to its potential to bridge cross-modal evaluation.
-Some studies have explored hallucination detection from a unified perspective that integrates both I2T and T2I tasks through image-text alignment~\citep{Chen2024UnifiedHD,fei2024fine}.
-Compared to methods typically designed for I2T or T2I models, unified approaches capture both visual and textual content, requiring the integration of more external models.
-Recent unified methods are primarily black-box approaches.
-Current black-box unified hallucination detection methods rely on external models to analyze the image-text pairs and identify cross-modal inconsistencies. \textbf{VQA-based Detection.} UNIHD~\citep{Chen2024UnifiedHD} introduces a unified multi-modal framework for detecting hallucinations in T2I and I2T tasks by assessing image-text consistency across four categories: object existence, attributes, scenes, and knowledge-based factuality.
+Unified hallucination detection for I2T and T2I models is emerging as a promising direction for cross-modal evaluation.
+Some studies integrate both tasks via image-text alignment~\citep{Chen2024UnifiedHD,fei2024fine}.
+Compared to task-specific methods, unified approaches capture both visual and textual content and typically require additional external models.
+Recent unified methods are mainly black-box, utilizing external tools and models to analyze image-text inconsistencies.

+\textbf{VQA-based Detection.} UNIHD~\citep{Chen2024UnifiedHD} introduces a unified multi-modal framework for detecting hallucinations in T2I and I2T tasks by assessing image-text consistency across four categories: object existence, attributes, scenes, and knowledge-based factuality.
 The methodology decomposes text prompts into atomic facts using GPT, and then generates verification questions from multiple perspectives.
-For visual validation, specialized tools, including object detectors, attribute classifiers (GPT-based), and external knowledge retrievers (e.g., Google Search), operate in parallel to gather evidentiary support.
+For visual validation, specialized tools, including object detectors, attribute classifiers (GPT-based), and external knowledge retrievers (\emph{e.g.}, Google Search), operate in parallel to gather evidentiary support.
 These outputs, combined with task metadata, are integrated into a VLM for hallucination assessment.
 This comprehensive approach establishes a novel paradigm for multi-category hallucination detection.
 It overcomes the limitations of task-specific methods through tool-assisted evidence validation and enables granular evaluation via the MHaluBench benchmark.

 CSN (Cross-graph Siamese Network)~\citep{fei2024fine} establishes a unified hallucination detection framework for I2T and T2I tasks using structured scene graph representations.
 This approach detects object-existence, attribute, and relationship hallucinations through comparative analysis of dual scene graphs.
 Initially, a scene graph parser constructs a Visual Scene Graph (VSG) from generated images and a Textual Scene Graph (TSG) from input prompts.
 Subsequently, a pretrained Cross Graph Siamese Network with cross-attention mechanisms identifies semantic discrepancies between VSG and TSG representations.
 Ultimately, a large language model adjudicates hallucination occurrences based on detected inconsistencies.
 This structured framework pioneers fine-grained multi-modal hallucination detection by resolving semantic gaps in comprehension and generation processes, outperforming baselines on MHaluBench.